Community Service Work-Study

 - Send a copy of a 501(c)3 letter, or tax exempt letter in the case of government agencies, to confirm non-profit status

-- Sign a contract with MIT when a hire has been identified
+- Sign a contract and a “job definition schedule” with MIT when a hire has been identified and approved for funding

 - Confirm a student's start and end date with the Public Service Center before he or she starts working.
-A student cannot start working until he or she has received an email from the Community Employment Coordinator confirming the start date.
+A student cannot start working until he or she has received an email from the Community Engagement Administrator confirming the start date.

 - Select a wage of at least $9.50 an hour